mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

    No resources
    ```

-   Here we notice that we have only two active and configured nodes (`hapx-node01` and `hapx-node02`), but no resources that will make up our cluster (`virtual-ip-resource` and `haproxy-resource`) .
+   Here we notice that we have only two active and configured nodes (`hapx-node01` and `hapx-node02`), but no resources that will make up our cluster (`virtual-ip-resource` and `haproxy-resource`).

-3. Let's configure resources on Pacemaker, using `crm configure`
+3. Let's configure resources on Pacemaker using `crm configure`

-   Here we define our Virtual IP as 192.168.4.20.
+   Here we define our Virtual IP as `192.168.4.20`.
 This will be the IP address of our K8S cluster (Control Plane EndPoint).

    At this point, we will configure the features of our HAProxy Cluster using the [crmsh](https://crmsh.github.io/) tool. crmsh is a cluster management shell for the Pacemaker High Availability stack.

-   The following step can be run on any (one) Node, because right now corosync should keep the Cluster Configuration in Sync.
+   The following step can be run on any node, because right now Corosync should keep the Cluster Configuration in sync.

    **Note:** each line below represents a command that should be entered separately in the command line.